 FIN’s in-person Guide Development Program includes two days of camping, learning and exploring with a like-minded community who believes in the power of shared family time in nature. (currently suspended due to COVID-19, but you can join our online course.
 We hope to resume in-person training in Fall 2021.)

-- Four training modules, including why families need nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods and best practices, Leave No Trace principles, outdoor skill development, raising up the next generation of conservation leaders, how to inspire hope and a love of nature, and more.
+- Information and inspiration to take students and families out into nature, including why people need nature, how to teach hope and foster a love of nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods, outdoor skill development, raising up the next generation of conservation leaders, and more.

 - Inspiration and knowledge to help you create your own Nature Community.

 - Demos of camping and other gear (tents, sleeping pads, camp kitchens, etc.) from FIN’s Gear Library.
 Completion of the training will allow local Austin area guides to borrow our gear for use at events in their communities. (in-person program only)

 - Training on FIN’s campus campouts program for schools and other community organizations.

 - Outdoor skill building, including how to make a campfire, outdoor cooking, how to teach knife safety, knots and shelter building, and more. (in-person program only)

 - Fun nature activities and lesson examples from the Ecologist School Guidebook.